For reserving one of these locations:

 - (To reserve other areas/rooms at the Capitol, contact the Idaho State Legislature.)

-Effective 2-Feb-2021, Idaho is in Stage 3 of Covid-19 guidelines [click here to view details].
+Effective 11-May-2021, Idaho is in Stage 4 of Covid-19 guidelines [click here to view details].
 Public events must adhere to these guidelines.
-Gathings of more than 50 people are prohibited.

 Step 1: Mandatory information

 You are required to understand and abide by the rules and information below when you hold a public event at the Idaho State Capitol Building.
 If you have any questions about this information, email or call us before you proceed: CapitolEvent@adm.idaho.gov or 208-332-1930.

 - Capitol Front Steps: Temporary Statehouse Rules 2021 Session; Rules Governing Use of the Idaho State Capitol